sarankoundinya2000/ReadRobo/README.md

 # ReadRobo
-ReadRobo - Intelligent Document OCR and Classification System Here’s a **README.md** file for your project, summarizing its functionality, setup instructions, and key features in a clean and professional format:

----

-# 🧠 Smart Document Q\&A Chatbot

 This repository contains a scalable, intelligent OCR application that processes and classifies over 100 types of documents—including complex handwritten forms such as **Birth Certificates**, **Death Certificates**, and **Resumes**.
 The app enables users to extract, embed, and interact with document content via a chatbot-style interface using cutting-edge models from Google and Groq.